-We give an illustration of the greedy acceleration in Figure 11.
-Further speed is achieved by implementing the above algorithm using CUDA on GPU.
-Typically, the greedy strategy provides a $5-10\times$ speed up, while GPU implementation provides approximately $10\times$ further speed up compared to a CPU based implementation.
-Overall, the final algorithm reduces the processing time from tens of hours to a few minutes.
+We illustrate greedy acceleration and good patch vertices in Figure 11.
+Further speed up is achieved by implementing the above algorithm using CUDA on a GPU.
+As it is highly parallel, the GPU implementation runs much faster.
+Typically, the greedy strategy provides a $5-10\times$ speed up, while GPU implementation provides another $10\times$ speed up compared to a CPU-based implementation.
+Overall, this acceleration reduces the processing time from tens of hours to a few minutes.